Bullard, Texas: 2020 census

+Demographic estimates

 As of the census of 2023, there are 4,848 people residing in the town.
 The racial make up of the town consists of Bullard being White (76.3%) followed by Hispanic (14.8%) and other ethnicities making up (4.1%).

 The median age for Bullard residents is 32.4 years.
 In 2023, the median household income of Bullard households was $108,304.

 Education

 The town of Bullard is served by the Bullard Independent School District.
 The schools of BISD are Bullard Early Childhood, Primary, Bullard Elementary, Bullard Intermediate, Bullard Middle, and Bullard High School.
 The town of Bullard is also the home of Brook Hill School, a private, Christian school serving Pre-K–12th grade students.